Clearwater, Florida, Is the Gulf Coast's Can't-Miss Beach Town

 Book a room at the Hilton Clearwater Beach Resort & Spa (pictured above), and you'll be close to the nightly sunset celebrations at Pier 60 as well as the pedestrian-friendly Beach Walk.
 The hotel sits on a stunning stretch of sand and most rooms have either beach or harbor views.

-Check in to the Sheraton Sand Key Resort, which offers every outdoorsy activity under the sun, including tennis, beach volleyball, and eco-tours of Sand Key Park.
-The hotel is surrounded by a 95-acre island nature preserve and offers the perfect respite for a laid-back vacation.
+Check in to the Sheraton Sand Key Resort, which offers every outdoorsy activity under the sun, including tennis, beach volleyball, and convenient access to local attractions.
+The hotel has 13 acres of private beach access and offers the perfect respite for a laid-back vacation.

 When to Go